-- 1. The applicant shall obtain the application and necessary forms from the Rochester-Olmsted Planning Department. - 2.
-The applicant shall return the application to the Rochester-Olmsted Planning Department along with the required exhibits and pay the fee established by the Board for processing the conditional use procedures.
-The applicant shall also pay any fees established by the Olmsted County Board of Commissioners. - 3.
-Prior to the processing of the application for a conditional use pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, the Zoning Administrator shall determine that the applicant has obtained all necessary state and federal permits pertaining to flood proofing and flood protection measures.

-If the conditional use is with respect to either the Floodway, Flood Fringe (FFA and FFB) or the Flood Plain Districts, the Zoning Administrator shall transmit one (1) set of plans to a designated engineer or other expert person or agency acceptable to the county for technical assistance in evaluating the proposed project in relation to flood heights and velocities, the seriousness of flood damage to the use, the adequacy of the plans for protections, and other matters.

-In addition, the Zoning Administrator shall submit by mail to the Commissioner of Natural Resources a copy of the application for proposed Conditional Use sufficiently in advance so that the Commissioner will receive at least ten (10) day's notice of the hearing.

-Upon receipt of an application for a Conditional Use Permit for a use within A Zones without a Floodway designation the Zoning Administrator must use the floodway delineation procedure outlined in Section 9.01 to determine which requirements shall apply.
-If the site is determined to be floodway, the requirements of Sections 9.02, 9.04 or 9.06 shall apply.

-a) Upon receipt of an application for a Conditional Use Permit for a use within the General Flood Plain District, the applicant shall be required to furnish such of the following information as is deemed necessary by the Zoning Administrator for the determination of the Regulatory Flood Protection Elevation and whether the proposed use is within the Floodway or Flood Fringe District.
+- d.
+State and Federal Permits.
+Prior to granting a permit or processing an application for a Conditional Use Permit the Zoning Administrator shall determine that the applicant has obtained all necessary State and Federal Permits. - D. Conditional Use Procedures: The procedures for a property owner to obtain a conditional use are as follows: - 1.
+The applicant shall obtain the application and necessary forms from the Olmsted County Planning Department. - 2.
+The applicant shall return the application to the Olmsted County Planning Department along with the required exhibits and pay the fee established by the Board for processing the conditional use procedures (See Appendix A). - 3.
+Prior to the processing of the application for a conditional use pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, the Zoning Administrator shall determine that the applicant has obtained all necessary state and federal permits pertaining to flood proofing and flood protection measures. - 4.
+If the conditional use is with respect to either the Floodway, Flood Fringe (FFA and FFB) or the Flood Plain Districts, the Zoning Administrator shall transmit one (1) set of plans to a designated engineer or other expert person or agency acceptable to the county for technical assistance in evaluating the proposed project in relation to flood heights and velocities, the seriousness of flood damage to the use, the adequacy of the plans for protections, and other matters. - 5.
+In addition, the Zoning Administrator shall submit by mail to the Commissioner of Natural Resources a copy of the application for proposed Conditional Use sufficiently in advance so that the Commissioner will receive at least ten (10) days' notice of the hearing. - 6.
+Upon receipt of an application for a Conditional Use Permit for a use within A Zones without a Floodway designation the Zoning Administrator must use the floodway delineation procedure outlined in Section 9.01 in order to determine which requirements shall apply.
+If the site is determined to be floodway, the requirements of Sections 9.02, 9.04 or 9.06 shall apply. - a.
+Upon receipt of an application for a Conditional Use Permit for a use within the General Flood Plain District, the applicant shall be required to furnish such of the following information as is deemed necessary by the Zoning Administrator for the determination of the Regulatory Flood Protection Elevation and whether the proposed use is within the Floodway or Flood Fringe District. - i.
+A typical valley cross section showing the channel of the stream, elevation of land areas adjoining each side of the channel, cross